openwdl/wdl/SPEC.md

 #### Example 6: tmap

-Next, is an implementation of the [tmap-tool](https://github.com/common-workflow-language/common-workflow-language/blob/master/conformance/draft-2/tmap-tool.cwl) (and corresponding job, [tmap-job](https://github.com/common-workflow-language/common-workflow-language/blob/master/conformance/draft-2/tmap-job.json))

-This should produce a command line like this:
+This task should produce a command line like this:

 ```
 tmap mapall \